 The trick is to maintain your roof annually by inspecting it yourself or hiring a professional.
 This practice can protect your roof against what can happen with high winds.
 If needed, a roof repair may include replacing loose and missing tiles, ensuring the flashing around the chimney is in good condition and checking that all the pipes are properly sealed.
 Failing to do any of these things can cause severe issues once the windstorm finally hits.

-Preventive Roof Repairs Prevent Leaks
+Preventive Roof Repairs Prevent Leaks from Storm Damage

 There is a second reason why roof repairs are so urgent at this time of year– rain.
 If there’s damage to your roof from the winds, rain can be a big problem.
 It can seep through cracks and gaps and trickle down into your ceiling, walls, and insulation, causing substantial damage along the way.
 Wet insulation doesn’t work anymore, and damp ceilings or walls can lead to the buildup of mold.
 Thus, even if Southern California gets lucky one year and escapes high winds, you could still find that your leaky roof leads to substantial damage to your home.

-Repairing Roof Damage After the Storm
+Repairing Roof Damage After a Weather Storm